poruski/LightRAT/README.md

 The shells have been kept intentionally light, and have only a few specific extra functions.
 Consequently, each new shell added to this repository will have relatively different functionality, with the exception of a few core commands.

+For more in-depth information, visit the wiki: https://github.com/poruski/LightRAT/wiki

 ## Available LightRAT shells
  - InQuisitor (powershell / python): Initial payload, designed to be well-rounded